 On a sunny, calm day the water in the bay is glistening and inviting.
 If you have time before your shuttle leaves make sure you go for a swim.

 Once you get to the campground follow the signs to the rangers office where you meet the shuttle bus back to Port Arthur, and if you want you can buy a token to use the nearby hot showers for $2.

 Congratulations – you have now completed the Three Capes Track

 Conclusion to the Three Capes Hike in Tasmania

-We hope this article helped you better prepare your 4 days Three Cape Track experience.
+We hope this article helped you better prepare your 4 days Three Cape Track itinerary.

 It was such an amazing hike with the best coastal scenery we’ve seen in all of Australia.

 The Three Capes Track is a perfect introduction if to have never done a multi-day hike before as you aren’t required to carry a full, heavy backpack that you find on other adventures

-It’s also a brilliant hike for a group of friends or a family, so rope your buddies into it with you!
+It’s also a brilliant hike for a group of friends or a family, so rope your buddies into doing the Three Capes Track with you!